paddywaan/HandBrake-daemon/README.md

 * Watchers will only queue file **extensions** which are defined in the watch config.
 If none are specified, they default to `mp4,mkv,avi`
 * Transcode settings are taken from the **profilePath**, which references a .json file containing a custom preset which may be exported from HandBrake's desktop UI, or if the built-in profiles are satisfactory, you may use `HandBrakeCLI -z` to list all available profile titles.
 Simply replace the profile path with the title, inclusive of spaces, no escape sequences are required.
 * The **isShow** boolean can be set to true in order to nest the output media inside subdirectories to aid organization of seasonal content.
+* The preScript path can be set to run a script prior to the transcode process.
+The arguments: SourcePath DestinationPath OriginPath and (Boolean)isShow are passed to the invoked script.
+The transcode process for this item will be skipped the script was not successful.
+* The postScript path can be set to run a script after the transcoding process.
+The arguments: DestinationPath OriginPath and (Boolean)isShow are passed to the invoked script.
+The script will not run if the transcode was not successful.

 Finally, you may start the service for the first time: